gooferOrm/goofer/website/content/docs/reference/deploy/best-practices.md

 ## Best practices

-Prisma Client Go needs to generate code to work.
+gooferOrm needs to generate code to work.
 This means that you need to run the generator before you can use it.
 We recommend to use Go's built-in [`go generate`](https://blog.golang.org/generate) to run the generator.

 ### Set up go generate

-While this step is not required, we recommend to use [`go generate`](https://blog.golang.org/generate) to simplify generating the Prisma Client Go client.
+While this step is not required, we recommend to use [`go generate`](https://blog.golang.org/generate) to simplify generating the gooferOrm client.
 To do so, you can just put the following line into a go file, and then run go generate so `go run github.com/gooferOrm/goofer generate` and any other generate commands you run will get executed.